Rohan-ingle/GANs/GAN_LossFn/Readme.md

 - **FID Differentiation:** The lower FID of LS-GAN suggests that its images more faithfully capture the distribution of the real retinal images compared to WGAN-GP.
 - **Training Dynamics:** The stability observed in LS-GAN can be attributed to its least squares loss, which provides smoother training gradients, whereas the theoretical benefits of WGAN and WGAN-GP are more evident in other contexts or with more complex datasets.

----
+<div style="margin-top:15px;margin-bottom:15px;">---</div>

 ## Conclusion

 The detailed comparative analysis highlights that **LS-GAN** provides a robust framework for generating retinal images from the RetinaMNIST dataset.
-Despite the conceptual advantages of **WGAN** and **WGAN-GP**, especially in enforcing a meaningful distributional divergence,the practical performance for this particular application favors LS-GAN, as evidenced by its lower FID.
+Despite the conceptual advantages of **WGAN** and **WGAN-GP**, especially in enforcing a meaningful distributional divergence, the practical performance for this particular application favors LS-GAN, as evidenced by its lower FID.
 The study underscores the importance of both theoretical innovations and practical training strategies in the development of generative models.

----
+<div style="margin-top:15px;margin-bottom:15px;">---</div>

 ## Looking Ahead: Future Directions